ashit0907/Stone-Paper-Scissors-Game/README.md

 # Stone-Paper-Scissors-Game
 It is a Stone Paper Scissors game made on python using random module for more information.
-I have also provided comments and a brief explanation using docstrings.
+I have also provided comments.
 <br>
 Author :- Ashit Nayak
 <br>